Skatteetaten/aurora-gradle-plugin/README.md

 in your `~/.gradle/gradle.properties` file and be turned of in ci server.

 ### Kotlin
-The Aurora plugin will react to kotlin plugin and add dependencies on kotlin-reflect, stdlib-jdk8 and add kotlinLogging (wrapper for Logback) with the version of `aurora.kotlinLoggingVersion`.
+The Aurora plugin will react to Kotlin plugin and add dependencies on kotlin-reflect, stdlib-jdk8 and add kotlinLogging (wrapper for Logback) with the version of `aurora.kotlinLoggingVersion`.
 Kotln will be configured to target java8, add `Xjsr305=strict` and supress warnings

 ### Kotlin and Spring
-The Aurora plugin will react to spring.kotlin plugin and the jackson kotlin module
+The Aurora plugin will react to spring.kotlin plugin and the jackson Kotlin module

 ### Spring Cloud Contract
 The Aurora plugin will react to spring cloud contract plugin and add dependencies from the bom as well as configure the